taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `handle.event`

-A synchronization primitive to manage on-device execution flows in multiple queues.
+A synchronization primitive to manage device execution flows in multiple queues.

 `handle.memory`

-A contiguous allocation of on-device memory.
+A contiguous allocation of device memory.

 `handle.image`

-A contiguous allocation of on-device image.
+A contiguous allocation of device image.

 `handle.sampler`

 An image sampler. `definition.null_handle` represents a default image sampler provided by the runtime implementation.
-The filter modes, address modes of default samplers depends on backend implementation.
+The filter modes and address modes of default samplers depend on backend implementation.

 `handle.kernel`

-A Taichi kernel that can be launched on device for execution.
+A Taichi kernel that can be launched on the offload target for execution.

 `handle.compute_graph`

-A collection of Taichi kernels (a compute graph) to launch on device in a predefined order.
+A collection of Taichi kernels (a compute graph) to launch on the offload target in a predefined order.

 `enumeration.error`